 To learn more about veterans’ educational benefits and to access benefits applications, please consult the Department of Veterans Affairs GI Bill® website.

 Benefits and Programs

 Example of Benefits

-For additional information about costs and financial aid, consult the Tuition and Financial Aid page.
+For more information on costs and financial aid, see the Tuition and Financial Aid page.

-After applying for benefits from the Department of Veterans Affairs, you will receive a Certificate of Eligibility from VA which indicates your eligibility.
+After applying for benefits from the Department of Veterans Affairs, you will receive a Certificate of Eligibility from the Department.

 Office of Admissions and Financial Aid